• Skip to primary navigation

 4. Add tomatoes and simmer.

-When you are making these green beans and tomatoes with harissa, you want to cook down the onions in some olive oil first.
+When you are making these green beans, you want to cook down the onions in some olive oil first.
 After that you begin adding the green beans and cook for a couple minutes, then the harissa and tomatoes.

 When you add the harissa, you want to cook that in the pan with the green beans to help heat up the harissa and warm the harissa spices.